-GABRIELLA MARIE AUDI
+GABRIELLA MARIE PHOTOGRAPHY

 Hello there!
 I am a student journalist at the University of Georgia.
 I am currently in my fourth and final semester at the Grady College of Journalism and Mass Communication.
 During my first semester, I learned about news dissemination as well as how to write news stories.
 I also experimented with using multimedia elements to enhance my stories, including writing broadcast scripts and creating mini broadcast packages.
 In my second semester, I honed in on two specific journalism skills: photography and video production.
 Last semester, I learned how to produce a multimedia journalism story and I produced my first long-form documentary photojournalism story.
 This semester, I am fine-tuning my journalistic skills in my capstone journalism class and my advanced photojournalism class.